Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment: METHODS

 where $\left| \cdot \right|$ represents the number of samples contained in the corresponding set. $\left\{ {{\sigma _j}} \right\}_{j = 1}^J $ denotes a set of bandwidths centered around the average pairwise distance across samples, with a scaling factor $K$ that controls the geometric progression of the bandwidths:

-Given spike counts $x_{\mathcal{T}}^{(i)}$ from a target session, this design results in the combined loss of Stage Two:
+Given spike counts $x_{\mathcal{T}}^{(i)}$ from a target session, this design results in the combined loss of Stage 2:

-where $r_{\mathcal{T}}^{(i)}$ denotes the inferred firing rates of the target session. $\beta_3$ is a hyperparameter balancing reconstruction and alignment, selected from $[1,10]$.
+where $r_{\mathcal{T}}^{(i)}$ denotes the inferred firing rates of the target session. $\beta_3$ is a hyperparameter balancing reconstruction and alignment, selected from the range $[1,10]$.

 In both training stages, we use coordinated dropout~\cite{keshtkaran2019enabling} by randomly masking input time bins and computing the loss only at the masked locations.
 This method prevents the autoencoder from simply memorizing observed spiking activity and encourages the model to infer smooth firing rates.
+Model parameters are optimized using the AdamW optimizer\cite{loshchilov2018decoupled}.
+The learning rate is scheduled using a cosine schedule with a linear warmup phase.